 11 The funds of Cook County and the Cook County Forest Preserve District are governed by the same pension board.
-12Certified teachers employed by the Chicago Board of Education participate in the Public School Teachers' Pension and Retirement Fund of Chicago.
-All other employees of the Board of Education are enrolled in the City of Chicago's Municipal Employees' Annuity and Benefit Fund.
-Approximately 16,481 or 52.2% of the 31,586 active Municipal Fund members are Board of Education employees.
-Chicago Public Schools, Comprehensive Annual Financial Report for the fiscal year ended June 30, 2010, p.
-73.
+12Certified Teachers employed by the Chicago Board of Education participate in the Public School Teachers' Pension and Retirement Fund of Chicago.
+Most other employees of the Board of Education are enrolled in the City of Chicago's Municipal Employees' Annuity and Benefit Fund.
+Approximately 16,061, or 52.3%, of Municipal Fund members considered to be active by the Fund are Board of Education employees.
+Chicago Public Schools, Comprehensive Annual Financial Report for the fiscal year ended June 30, 2011, p.
+75. A very small number of Board of Education employees are enrolled in the Laborers' Fund.